-The U.S. Bureau of Labor Statistics (BLS) projects that employment for paralegals is set to increase by 28% to 2018 (www.bls.gov), which is faster than average.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment for paralegals is set to increase by 15% from 2016-2026 (www.bls.gov), which is faster than average.
 Employment for paralegal professionals is expected to be driven by law firms choosing to employ more paralegals, who can often do the work of lawyers for less cost.

 Approximately 70% of all paralegals work in private law firms.
 The rest work mainly as in-house legal staff for businesses, corporations or for government agencies.
 Paralegals may also choose to work on a self-employed basis, operating as freelance employees.
 Many paralegal studies degree graduates will find themselves starting as entry-level paralegals and then working their way up the ranks.

 Areas of opportunity:

 - Bail Bonds Assistant

 - Legal Secretary

 - Government Offices

 Our admissions associates are ready to talk to you about how our paralegal studies degree program can help to shape your future career.
 They can discuss the program in detail, talk you through the application process and let you know about the finance options that are available.